 Kawasan Falls: Cebu Philippines

 A honeymoon in the Philippines isn't complete without conquering Kawasan falls!
 Kawasan Falls is Cebu's best waterfall and also the most famous waterfall in the Philippines.
 Located in Badian just an hour from Cebu City is this awesome honeymoon destination.
 Go on a canyoning tour to Kawasan Falls or discover it yourself!
-It's such a tranquil walk uphill for 2km to reach Kawasan falls, along the way there's many shops selling souvenirs.
+It's such a tranquil walk uphill for 2km to reach Kawasan falls, along the way there are many shops selling souvenirs.

 Badian Beach: Cebu Philippines